 Similarly, Interactive Television is already making waves in the industry.
 You can interact over the channel with your content while a program is being aired and your views or input will significantly influence towards broadcasting the desired the channel.
 Bloomberg TV has been credited with a first mover advantage.
-Others soon will follow the suit.
+Others will follow the suit.

 Google is working in the backyard of television advertising without their explicit knowledge.
 In the recently concluded Partner Leadership Summit Google announced several new TV ad products in DoubleClick for Publishers (DFP) like TV content explorer, smarter TV ad breaks with dynamic ad insertion and video placements.
 Research is progressing well at Google to dominate the TV broadcasting & advertising.
-In no time it can outlast existing players.

 Distribution front is already struggling with the cord cutting phenomenon as prevalent in the west and slowly catching up in other regions including Asia and the Middle East.
 Once OTT gains momentum all fiber channels will either disappear or migrate to the new platform.
 Satellite channels are not an exception.
-Don't forget that licensing revenue will now incline more to the OTT and similar platforms.
+Not to forget that licensing revenue will now incline more to the OTT and similar platforms.

 Magic of co-existence

-What they failed to understand was that to survive both print and online should co-exist.
+What many failed to understand was that, to survive both print and online should co-exist.
 In simpler terms - a reader may stumble upon a topic in print and read it briefly but later or sooner encounter with a detailed analysis of the same article on the website or vice verse.
 That's the magic of co-existence.
 In every such situation, an advertisement alongside the main content stands a chance to get unique views and clicks which may eventually turn into conversion or a sale.